 Alongside his choreographic practice, James has performed across film and television, with screen credits including JOY (Netflix), House of the Dragon (HBO), Black Mirror (Netflix), Enola Holmes 2 (Netflix), Napoleon (Apple TV+), The Winter King (ITVX), Will (TNT Drama), and Been So Long (Netflix).

-James is a member of One Dance UK, Equity and the Movement Directors Association, an ambassador for Dancers’ Career Development, and a certified yoga teacher.
+James is a member of One Dance UK, Equity and the Movement Directors Association and an ambassador for Dancers’ Career Development.

 Portrait of a young man with brown hair and blue eyes, wearing a light gray T-shirt, against a blue background.